-- Candidates should have completed the work for Component 1 Coursework before they begin Component 2 Externally Set Assignment.
-The work for Component 2 Externally Set Assignment should avoid topic overlap, candidates should select a question that does not result in replication of work already produced for Component1 Coursework. - The final outcome for Component 1 Coursework should be one sheet of A2. - The final outcome for Component 2 Externally Set Assignment should be one sheet of A2.
+Changes to syllabus content Marks achieved for Component 1: Coursework can now be carried over on their own to a future series, subject to the requirements outlined in the Cambridge Handbook.
+Changes to assessment (including changes to specimen papers) • Candidates should have completed the work for Component 1: Coursework before they begin Component 2: Externally Set Assignment.
+The work for Component 2: Externally Set Assignment should avoid topic overlap, candidates should select a question that does not result in overlap with work already produced for Component 1: Coursework. • The final outcome for Component 1: Coursework should be presented on one sheet of A2.
+The final outcome for Component 2: Externally Set Assignment should be presented on one sheet of A2.
+From 2025, you will need to submit scans or photographs of your candidates' work for each Component.
+Cambridge International will no longer accept any hardcopy work you send us.